ryanpersaud/pyja3mas/README.md

 place.
 After this, the web server returns the JA3 fingerprint, as well as the browser client/version that it parses from the User-Agent string along with the GET request.

+When the server gets a new client or JA3, it adds it to a DynamoDB instance on AWS.
+This database is a master list of known JA3 hashes.

+### Future Development